 Purpose

-- To acquaint students with the hydrosphere, geosphere, atmosphere, and biosphere more closely. - To have students use microcosms to study natural phenomena. - To introduce students to the concept of a "fair test" in a scientific investigation.
+- To acquaint students with the parts of the Earth system: hydrosphere, geosphere, atmosphere and biosphere. - To have students use microenvironments to study natural phenomena. - To introduce students to the concept of a fair test in a scientific investigation.

 Overview